 When you purchase through links on our site, we may earn an affiliate commission.
 This doesn’t affect our editorial independence.

-Draw Perfect Shapes in the Gallery App (Samsung)
+Perfect Freehand Shapes (Samsung)

 Scroll around like a mouse with the space bar